pedroccm/speech-to-text/technical-documentation.md

 The final step was deploying the application to production and making it available for real-world use.
 The simplicity of the codebase and the robustness of Next.js made this process straightforward, allowing for rapid iteration based on user feedback.

-This development approach—starting with research, making strategic architectural decisions, rapid prototyping with AI assistance, and iterative user-focused refinement—resulted in a production-ready application that balances simplicity with powerful functionality.
+This development approach starting with research, making strategic architectural decisions, rapid prototyping with AI assistance, and iterative user-focused refinement resulted in a production-ready application that balances simplicity with powerful functionality.